geofabrik/morituri/README.md

 * The plugin makes use of oneway="-1" tag, due to how the Navteq data is aligned.
   Most OSM programmes can handle this, but Maperitive ignores it.

+##### QGIS:
+* QGIS currently doesn't support unsorted OSM-files.
+So if you want to open XML/PBF files created by morituri with QGIS you have to sort them beforehand.
+Sorting can be done with <a href="http://wiki.openstreetmap.org/wiki/Osmosis">osmosis</a> like this:

+`osmosis --read-pbf file=/path/to/unsorted/file.pbf --sort --write-pbf file=/path/to/sorted/output/file.pbf`

 ---

 ## Simplifications: